We’re frequently astonished by how many people still think of tofu as a bland, boring food.

 Tofu doesn’t really have a lot of flavor of its own, as it’s designed to absorb other flavors.
 It’s for that very reason, however, that tofu is a super-star in the vegan kitchen.
 You can prepare it using whatever seasonings or sauces you like, and if you know how to do it right, it can take a myriad of forms, from Eggless Salad and Chunks and Cutlets to Chocolate Mousse and Chocolate Cream Pie.

 One of our favorite ways to prepare tofu is as an omelette or a scramble.
 It’s good for breakfast, lunch or dinner, and you can make so many variations that the possibilities are seemingly endless.
+The mixture can even be filled into a pie crust and turned into a quiche!

 The following recipe is for a dinner-type omelette, and it’s a great dish to serve those who are not familiar with vegan food.
 It’s also incredibly easy to make.
 To make a more simple version (such as for breakfast), just prepare the tofu on its own, skipping the vegetable sauté step.